mmistakes/minimal-mistakes/_pages/about.md

 ---

 ## Education
-* 2019 - Present: Doctor of Computer Science (expected)
+* 2019 - present: Doctor of Computer Science (expected)
   * Graduate School of Information Science and Technology, The University of Tokyo
 * 2017 - 2019: Master of Computer Science
   * Graduate School of Information Science and Technology, The University of Tokyo